frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/comborolls.md

 - Avoid placing a combo where the first or last trigger key creates SFUs or awkward moves with preceding or following letters (respectively).

-- Place a combo so that a common following letter forms a three-roll.
-This only works with strong locations.
+- Place a combo so that it rolls with a common following letter.

-- If a combo is commonly followed by particular letters, it's sometimes better as a two-hand combo to make it easier to roll with a common subsequent key.

 Typically, I find that I initially place a combo using the first two criteria (consonent/vowel and mnemonic).
 However, after using them for a while, they get moved in order to improve typing flow (the remaining criteria).
 The examples below show the final locations.